 - Which keywords are used in linking texts

 - How many backlinks a particular page has

 With the above information, you can manage your link building practice.
 You may either observe the links on Search Console or import the links to your computer for observing latter at your convenience.
 The most important task you can do with reading about the link that you can identify the quality sites that are linking to you and analyze the reason why you’re linked.
 Second, you can also identify the bad links that are harmful to you and nullify those with Google Disavow Tool.
 However, SEO beginners are warned not to use the Disavow Tool as it might also nullify helpful links.

 Reading the Link Aspect

-Reading the link aspects one by one as you require on Search Console is very easy.
+Reading the link aspects one by one on Search Console is very easy.
 Just click a report from any parameter.
 Let take – Top Linking Sites.
 Click the site name.
-The next page will show you details about the linking sites, total links, total linked pages along with a list of top target pages up to 1000 in count.
+The next page will show you details about the linking sites, total links, total linked pages along with a list of top target pages up to 1000 in the count.
 When you’ll click on any target page, it will lead you towards the destination pages where you are linked.